mghoff/bill-miller/README.md

 ```

 In the context of the Bill Miller problem, we calculate the probability
-of obtaining a winning streak of at least 15 heads out of 40 coin tosses
+of obtaining a winning streak of at least 15 heads out of 40 coin
-given that the probability p (q) of heads (tails) is fair, i.e. p = q =
+tosses, given that the probability p (q) of heads (tails) is fair,
-0.5.
+i.e. p = q = 0.5.

 ``` r
 tictoc::tic()